anilhimam17/MineBot/README.md

 <br><br>

 # Acknowledgements
-A big thank you to our supervisor and the that have worked tirelessly to manifest this project.
+A big thank you to our supervisor and the team that have worked tirelessly to manifest this project.